MonoTech01/CCNA_Study_Note/Network Automation/Network Automation.md

 And much, much more...

+# Which of the following options are valid reasons to automate network management?
+(Choose all that apply)
+- Faster deployment of configuration changes
+- Reduction of costs
+- Reduces the probability of human error

 # Which of the following best describes "configuration drift"?
 Gradual changes over time that result in the running configuration diverging from the intended configuration.